 I walked into the lift (it should have been up the stairs, I know, but this was no time to be thinking about fitness) and emerged into a vast, bright room full of people working at desks and dashing around probably getting the first issue of the paper ready.
-I asked someone where I could find the editor and was directed to a small, glass-partitioned office at he far end.
-No one was there so I opened my tool box and tried to look busy while waiting for the arrival of Brian MacArthur.
+I asked someone where I could find the editor's office and was directed to a door with a handwritten sign saying 'MacArthur' stuck on it.
+The door was partially open and the room was devoid of persons so went in, opened my toolbox and tried to look busy while waiting for the arrival of Brian MacArthur.

 “Nice day if she doesn’t rain”, I remarked casually, fiddling with the wire.
-“Yeah, I s’pose”, he replied disinterestedly, peering into his computer screen.
+“Yeah, I s’pose”, he replied, looking into a drawer.

-It may have been trivial small talk but that brief exchange gave me the opportunity I was looking for.
+It may have seemed like trivial small talk but that brief exchange gave me the opportunity I was looking for.
 Leaping to my feet I went into my presentation.

-“Mr MacArthur, this is not a telephone engineer you see before you but the creator of the most original and exciting cartoon strip if the decade!
-A cartoon strip abounding with youthful vitality and humour!
-A cartoon strip that will attract thousands maybe millions of readers to your newspaper sending its circulation soaring and leaving other newspapers in its wake!”
+“Mr MacArthur, this is not a telephone engineer you see before you but the creator of the most original cartoon strip ever put before an editor!
+A cartoon strip abounding with vitality, energy and humour!
+A cartoon strip that will attract thousands, maybe millions, of readers to your newspaper sending its circulation soaring and leaving rival papers in its wake!”

 With that, I went over to my toolbox took out my Roz cartoons and plopped them down on his desk.

 For a few seconds time stood still.
 Then, slowly and deliberately and one by one, he picked up the cartoons and read them, finally, with tears of laughter streaming down his face, declaring it was the best cartoon strip he has ever seen and would like to sign it there and then for Today.